 As a young man

 To claim with a handshake

 What the natives revered

 I have been writing all of my life.
-I first published at age 10 in the nationally circulated Pilot magazine, which was distributed by a children’s clothing manufacturer with a traffic signal icon.
+I first published at age 10 in the nationally circulated Pilot magazine.
 The concluding couplet to my winning verse: “You are always trying these foolish acts.
 When will you learn to trust known facts?”
 (That’s from memory-so be impressed.)
 When I was in the seventh grade, I placed first in a nationwide contest sponsored by “G. I. Joe” comics.
 In less than 25 words, I told the world why I wanted to be like G. I. Joe.
 My prize was a five-year subscription, an award I outgrew within a year of accepting it.

 These auspicious beginnings occurred while I attended Sacred Heart Catholic elementary school.
 The nuns had to be relieved to see me graduate.
 I welcomed the change also.
 At Yankton Public High School, I would have five different teachers every day.
 It stacked the odds in their favor.
 They won me over.
 I became a student.